Mercer’s Cost of Living Survey for 2021 ranked Nairobi 145th out of 209 countries, making it more affordable than both Cairo (137th) and Doha (130th).

 Cost of accommodation in Nairobi

-The cost of accommodation in Nairobi depends on location, but good quality accommodation can be expensive.
-In many cases, employers offer to shoulder this expense.
+The cost of accommodation in Nairobi depends on location, but suitable quality accommodation can be expensive.
+Employers typically offer to take care of this expense.
 This offer can also include the required security deposit, usually the equivalent of two to three months' rent.
-Utilities, such as electricity, water and internet, are likely to be the expat’s responsibility.
+Utilities like electricity, water and internet are likely to be the expat's responsibility.

-One accommodation-related expense that expats may not anticipate is provision for security measures.
-Expats living in gated communities find this is often included in the rental costs, but it's unlikely to be the case in standalone homes.
+One accommodation-related expense that expats may not anticipate is security measures.
+Expats living in gated communities find this is typically included in the rental costs, but it's unlikely to be the case in standalone homes.

 Cost of transport in Nairobi

-Many expats prefer to own a car in Kenya, as it allows for more freedom.
-Depending on the model and condition, cars can be quite expensive in Nairobi, but once expats have purchased a vehicle they often opt to hire a driver too, as chauffeurs are said to be quite affordable and worth considering as navigating Nairobi's traffic can be stressful.
+Many expats prefer owning a car in Kenya, as it allows for more freedom.
+Depending on the model and condition, cars can be pretty expensive in Nairobi, but once expats have purchased a vehicle, they often opt to hire a driver too.
+Chauffeurs are said to be quite affordable and worth considering, as navigating Nairobi's traffic can be stressful.

 Renting a car is a cheaper alternative to buying and can be more convenient for expats who will only be in the country for a limited time.
 Some expats, especially those in top executive positions, will have a company car and driver provided for them.

-The main means of public transport in Kenya is the matatu (a van or minibus with a fixed or semi-fixed route).
-This option is cheap, but the vehicles are often overcrowded and in many instances don't meet the required safety standards.
+The primary means of public transport in Kenya is the matatu (a van or minibus with a fixed or semi-fixed route).
+This option is cheap, but the vehicles are regularly overcrowded and, in many instances, don't meet safety standards.

-Taxis are also used often, but because there's no clear-cut billing method and vehicles don't have meters, expats are advised to research pricing and to negotiate an agreeable fare with the driver beforehand.
+Taxis are also used frequently, but because there's no clear-cut billing method and vehicles don't have meters, expats are advised to research pricing and negotiate an agreeable fare with the driver beforehand.

 Cost of healthcare in Nairobi